 A: You should always contact your supervisor or department timekeeper first.

-If the information is unobtainable or the issue is not resolved, the timekeeper should call the department payroll representative.
+If the information is unobtainable or the issue is not resolved, please contact You HR Representative.